Robert Martin Patterson

 Robert Martin Patterson (born April 16, 1948) is a retired United States Army soldier and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in the Vietnam War.

 Military career

 Patterson grew up in a family of tobacco farmers in Fayetteville, North Carolina.
 Patterson joined the United States Army from Raleigh, North Carolina, in 1966, and by May 6, 1968, was serving as a specialist four in Troop B, 2nd Squadron, 17th Cavalry Regiment.
 During a firefight on that day, near La Chu, Thừa Thiên Province, South Vietnam, during the May Offensive, Patterson single-handedly destroyed a series of enemy bunkers.
 For his actions during the battle, he was awarded the Medal of Honor and promoted to sergeant.

 In the mid-1970s, Patterson, by then a staff sergeant, served as a Basic Training drill sergeant at Fort Bliss, Texas.

 Patterson reached the army's highest enlisted rank, Command Sergeant Major, and served in the Gulf War before retiring in 1991.

 Later life

-Patterson resides in Pensacola, Florida, having moved there in 2010.
+Patterson resides in Pace, Florida, having moved there in 2010.

+In October 2024, Patterson joined 15 other Medal of Honor recipients in publicly endorsing Donald Trump for president.